Germany: Inveterate Holocaust denier Haverbeck dies at 96 – DW – 11/21/2024

 Decades of convictions

-Haverbeck, who was married for many years to a former member of the Nazi organizations SA and SS, was convicted several times since 2004 for her comments denying that the Holocaust — which she once called the "longest-lasting lie of history" — ever took place.
+Haverbeck, who was married for many years to a former member of the Nazi organizations SA and SS, was convicted several times since 2004 for her comments denying that the Holocaust — which she once called the "most tenacious lie of history" — ever took place.

 She previously served two years in prison for Holocaust denial and was appealing another prison sentence of a year and four months handed down by the court in Hamburg when her death occurred.